LongIslandCW/morsebrowser/README.md

 compare to other javascript frameworks.

 With respect to the morse-pro library, don't ask me why I converted some to typescript.
 I later just decided to let webpack create a bundle and call it a day.
+2/5/22-Removed ts stuff.

 npx webpack --config webpack.config.js